Arts & Culture

 “Tubac is a Destination you don’t want to miss" Condé Nast Traveler

-The Tubac Center of the Arts, https://tubacarts.org hosts a performing arts season bringing jazz, cellos, brass ensembles and more to the village.
+The Tubac Center of the Arts, hosts a performing arts season bringing jazz, cellos, brass ensembles, and more to the village.
 New, distinct, and old-period art is exhibited throughout the year.
 In November, a juried exhibition of local member artists is a feature event.

-The Tubac Presidio State Historic Park, https://www.tubacpresidio.org accommodates the Griffin Museum, a world-class gallery.
-Exhibits of artifacts from Tubac’s early past from Spanish armor, clothing, maps and more are on display.
+The Tubac Presidio State Historic Park and Museum, accommodates the Griffin Museum, a world-class gallery.
+Exhibits of artifacts from Tubac’s early past from Spanish armor, clothing, maps, and more are on display.
 The Park also host demonstrations of Arizona’s first printing press.
-Arizona’s first newspaper, the Weekly Arizonian was printed using this then technology in 1859.
+Arizona’s first newspaper, The Weekly Arizonian was printed using this then technology in 1859.
 The Shaw D. Kinsley Gallery displays the Cavalcade of History by renowned artist William Ahrendt and other exhibits throughout the year.

-El Presidito, http://tubacelpresidito.com is a historic site with its distinctive architecture and alluring patios.
-Built in the 1950s, it once served as a residence, post office and restaurant before eventually becoming a haven for painters, sculptors, and other artists.
-Its location across the old road from the Presidio State Historic Park and St Ann’s Church is at the entry to Old Town Tubac.
+El Presidito is a historic site with its distinctive architecture and alluring patios.
+Built in the 1950s, it once served as a residence, post office, and restaurant before eventually becoming a haven for painters, sculptors, and other artists.
+It’s located across the old road from the Tubac Presidio State Historic Park and Museum and St. Ann’s Church.